PavelKevor/formal_languages/src/graph_db/readme.md

 ```
 [graph] can be a 1)name, 2)regular expression or 3)graph intersection.
 1) If you type graph name, graph with this name will load from your database.
-2) Regular expression will take regexp with given pattern.
+2) If you type regular expression,you will take regexp with given pattern.
 It should be in  {}.

 In regular expression you can use:
 - alt - alternative plus.